-Different studies already highlight several psychological risk factors (e.g. guilt; Frankfurt et al., 2017) that may facilitate SITB following PMIEs.
-However, this study is the first to highlight that IU can serve as a moderator in the MI-SITB relationship, above the known risk factors, such as PTSS and depression.
-While the scientific literature reported mixed results concerning the specific role of IU in psychopathologies (e.g. PTSD, anxiety and depressive disorders; Paulus et al., 2015; Carleton, 2012), surprisingly, no studies have been conducted in related to the role of IU in suicide ideation or suicide attempts.
+Different studies have already highlighted several psychological risk factors (e.g. guilt; Frankfurt et al., 2017) that may facilitate SITB following PMIEs.
+However, this study is the first to highlight how IU can serve as a moderator in the MI-SITB relationship, beyond the known risk factors, such as PTSS and depression.
+While the scientific literature reported mixed results concerning the specific role of IU in psychopathologies (e.g., PTSD, anxiety and depressive disorders; Paulus et al., 2015; Carleton, 2012), surprisingly, no studies have been conducted in relation to the role of IU in suicide ideation or suicide attempts.
 Bearing that in mind, future research which will focus longitudinally on the IU processes and its effect on SITB following PMIEs would probably help to validate our preliminary pattern of results.

 De Jong-Meyer, Beck & Riede (2009) found that IU facilitates the levels of worries and ruminations, which have been previously linked to SI and suicidal behavior in different populations (e.g. Miranda & Nolen-Hoeksema 2007; Miranda et al., 2013).
-Thus, one can suggest that high IU will be positively contribute to the SITB levels among veterans.
+Thus, one can suggest that high IU will positively contribute to the SITB levels among veterans.
 However, as noted earlier, our results emphasized a different picture in which only the combination of high levels of MI experiences with low/average IU inhibitory may facilitate SITB.
-These interesting and somewhat surprising results raised the question of what can explain the specific moderation role of intolerance of uncertainty in the MI-SITB relationship?
+These interesting and somewhat surprising results raised the question, What could explain the specific moderating role of intolerance of uncertainty in the MI-SITB relationship?

 Three plausible explanations can be presented for this moderation effect.
 The first is related to the core characteristic of IU, which represent the "fear of the unknown" (Carleton, 2012).
-This fear is noted as facilitator of the desire for cognitive closure (Berenbaum & Bredemeier, 2008)- meaning that veterans with high IU strive to rapidly resolve the difficult experience they encounter –in order to avoid uncertainty (Andersen & Schwartz, 1992).
-It can be suggested that high IU among veterans represent the need for psychological closure of their inner conflicts and ruminations about their transgressive acts- which in turn may help the veterans to lessen their guilt and shame feelings about the reactions.
-Thus, while high IU appears to serve as a vulnerability factor both for the depression and the hopelessness (Carleton, 2012), its role in diminish of rumination about MI may have some beneficial effect in related to SITB (Smith & Alloy, 2006).
+This fear is noted as a facilitator of the desire for cognitive closure (Berenbaum & Bredemeier, 2008), meaning that veterans with high IU strive to rapidly resolve the difficult experience they encounter in order to avoid uncertainty (Andersen & Schwartz, 1992).
+It can be suggested that high IU among veterans represents the need for psychological closure of their inner conflicts and ruminations about their transgressive acts, which in turn may help the veterans to reduce guilt and shame feelings about their reactions.
+Thus, while high IU appears to serve as a vulnerability factor both for depression and hopelessness (Carleton, 2012), its role in diminishing rumination about MI may have some beneficial effect in relation to SITB (Smith & Alloy, 2006).

-Another way to interpret the moderation role of IU is to focus on understanding of the nature of the inhibitory aspect of IU.
+Another way to interpret the moderating role of IU is to focus on understanding of the nature of the inhibitory aspect of IU.
 This aspect taps the behavioral symptoms indicating apprehension due to uncertainty (e.g., being unable to act effectively or function properly in the face of uncertainty).
-These behavioral symptoms are considered in several studies as defensive freezing (e.g. Blanchard et al., 2001), as some items indicate behavioral freezing in response to uncertain situation (e.g., ‘When it’s time to act, uncertainty paralyses me’).
-Following that, it may be not surprising that IU inhibitory was found to facilitate the perceived control levels of individuals in stressful situation, whereas high IU inhibitory related to perception of no control – due to the inhibition of behaviors (Carleton, 2012).
+These behavioral symptoms are considered in several studies as defensive freezing (e.g. Blanchard et al., 2001), as some items indicate behavioral freezing in response to uncertain situations (e.g., ‘When it’s time to act, uncertainty paralyses me’).
+Given that, it may not be surprising that IU inhibitory was found to facilitate the perceived control levels of individuals in stressful situations, whereas high IU inhibitory related to perception of non-control – due to the inhibition of behaviors (Carleton, 2012).